| |

 (TV mini-series)

-This show got excellent ratings the first night but most viewers switched off to something else the next.
+This show got excellent ratings the first night but most viewers switched off to

 That should tell you about the quality.